tauqeerali1/PyCompiler/README.md

 # PyCompiler_Web_Application
 Python Compiler

-1) Users can Signup with email verification
-2) Made online python compiler
+1) Made online python compiler with email verification.
-3) Used a REST API to display list of Programing question
+2) Used a REST API to display list of Programing question
-4) Users can also give MCQ Contest
+3) Users can also give MCQ Contest
-5) Used Django as Backend and Mysql for database
+4) Used Django as Backend and Mysql for database